Prag8855/aab/content/guides/german-health-insurance.md

 **[More information about EHIC ➞](https://www.health-insurance.de/student/eu-eea/)**

-## How to choose
+## Public or private insurance?

-There is no reason to choose your insurance yourself.
+Do not choose your insurance yourself.
+There is no benefit.
 [Ask an expert](#insurance-brokers) to help you choose.

 ### Choose public health insurance if...